James-McNeil/vba-sync/README.md

 ## 🔧 Installation

 1. Download `VBA Sync.xlam` from this repository
+2. **Double-click** the VBA Sync.xlam file - Excel will prompt to install it automatically
+3. Click "Enable" when Excel asks about the add-in
+4. The **VBA Sync** tab should appear in the ribbon

+**If the simple method doesn't work:**

-2. Copy to your Excel add-ins folder (usually `%APPDATA%\Microsoft\AddIns\`)
+- Copy .xlam to Excel add-ins folder (`%APPDATA%\Microsoft\AddIns\`)
-3. Open Excel → File → Options → Add-ins → Excel Add-ins → Browse
+- Excel → File → Options → Add-ins → Excel Add-ins → Browse → Select file

-4. Select `VBA Sync.xlam` and check the box to enable it
-5. Look for the **VBA Sync** ribbon tab
+**Important**: Enable "Trust access to the VBA project object model":

+- File → Options → Trust Center → Trust Center Settings
+- Macro Settings → Check "Trust access to the VBA project object model"

 ## 💡 Pro Tips